adrianbremer/Codiad-FileUse/README.md

 #File Use
 This plugin shows the users currently viewing a file on the bottom bar.
-Click on it to refresh and show the usernames.
+The count is updated every 3 seconds, the user can click on it to show the usernames.

 # Installation